 DESpec achieves relatively low cost, schedule, and technical risk by capitalizing on and leveraging the recent investment in DECam and recent structural improvements in the Blanco telescope and its environment made by NOAO (new primary mirror radial supports, improved telescope control system, environmental control, and other infrastructure).
 It uses the DECam mechanical structure (prime focus cage, barrel, shutter, hexapod alignment system), four of the same corrector lenses, and an ample supply (~60) of existing spare, packaged and tested, red-sensitive, science-grade 2kx4k CCDs produced for the DECam project.
 Two new optical corrector lenses will be needed, with the need for an Atmospheric Dispersion Compensator still under review.
 The resulting optical beam is nearly telecentric.
 The preliminary reference design described here entails ~4000 robotically positioned optical fibers of diameter 1.75” (100 microns) over the existing DECam 3.8 sq. deg. field of view, feeding 10 double-arm spectrographs.
 We are also investigating the science reach and cost trade-offs of a single-arm design for the spectrographs.

 One low-cost spectrograph design builds upon that used for the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX).
 The CCD readout electronics will be copied from the low-read-noise DECam design, again saving cost and reducing risk.
-The two-arm (dichroic) spectrograph would have a blue side has wavelength range 480<<780 nm and the red side would cover 750<<1050 nm.
+The two-arm (dichroic) spectrograph would have a blue side wavelength range 480<<780 nm, and the red side would cover 750<<1050 nm.
 Over this range, the optical corrector produces an appropriately small spot size of 0.4-0.63” FWHM.
 These design numbers – fiber size, wavelength range, spectral resolution, and resulting spectrograph design – will be optimized in the R&D phase.
 Since NOAO expects to operate DECam for at least five years beyond the end of DES (i.e., to 2022), DESpec will be designed to be interchangeable with DECam.
 The design preserves the Blanco’s capability to support an f/8 secondary, allowing flexible use of the telescope with other instruments at the Cassegrain focus.

 An R&D program for DESpec now underway focuses on: (1) optimizing the optical and spectrograph design, balancing science requirements against cost and schedule and demonstrating feasibility; (2) establishing requirements for and demonstrating technological feasibility of the fiber-positioning system, likely in coordination with the group developing the Echidna fiber-positioning system whose prototype appears to meet our requirements; (3) building upon DECam expertise to complete design of the CCD readout electronics and mechanical design.
 The R&D program will produce a final design and construction cost and schedule estimates.